sctb/lumen/README.md

 >
 ```

-Lists are values that have unique identity, so two lists that contain the same values are not themselves the same:
+Lists are values that have unique identity, so two separate lists that happen contain the same values are not the same:
 ```
-> (if (= (list 1 2 3) (list 1 2 3)) "same" "different")
+> (= (list 1 2 3) (list 1 2 3))
-"different"
+false
 ```

 #### Functions